-Mr. Jenkins is Chairman of the Board of OpenText.
+Mr. Jenkins is Chair of the Board of OpenText.
 From 1994 to 2005, Mr. Jenkins was President, then Chief Executive Officer and then from 2005 to 2013, Chief Strategy Officer of OpenText.
 Mr. Jenkins has served as a Director of OpenText since 1994 and as its Chairman since 1998.
-In addition to his OpenText responsibilities, Mr. Jenkins is the tenth Chancellor of the University of Waterloo.
-Currently, Mr. Jenkins is a board member of Manulife Financial Corporation, and TransAlta Corporation.
-In the past five years, Mr. Jenkins also served as a board member of Thomson Reuters Inc. He is the Chair of the National Research Council of Canada (NRC) and Canadian Chair of the Atlantik Bruecke.
+In addition to his OpenText responsibilities, Mr. Jenkins was the tenth Chancellor of the University of Waterloo and Chair of the Ontario Global 100 (OG100).
+Currently, Mr. Jenkins is a board member of Manulife Financial Corporation.
+In the past five years, Mr. Jenkins also served as a board member of Thomson Reuters Inc. and TransAlta Corporation.
+He is the Chair of the National Research Council of Canada (NRC) and Canadian Chair of the Atlantik Bruecke.
 Mr. Jenkins received an M.B.A. from Schulich School of Business at York University, an M.A.Sc. from the University of Toronto and a B.Eng. & Mgt. from McMaster University.
 Mr. Jenkins received honorary doctorates from six universities.
 He is a Companion of the Canadian Business Hall of Fame and recipient of the Ontario Entrepreneur of the Year award, the McMaster Engineering L.W.
 Shemilt Distinguished Alumni Award and the Schulich School of Business Outstanding Executive Leadership award.
 He is a Fellow of the Canadian Academy of Engineering (FCAE).
 Mr. Jenkins was awarded the Canadian Forces Decoration (CD) and the Queen's Diamond Jubilee Medal (QJDM).
 Mr. Jenkins is an Officer of the Order of Canada (OC).